Latest Nervos Network (CKB) News Update

 Deep Dive

-"In a world where cryptos are abandoning proof-of-work, Nervos Network CKB stands firm, backing miners with unwavering authenticity and transparency." – @VoskCoin (58.6K followers · 2025-09-26 10:54 UTC) View original post What this means: This is bullish for CKB because it reinforces a unique value proposition in a market shifting towards Proof-of-Stake, potentially attracting miners and investors who value Bitcoin's original security model.
+"In a world where cryptos are abandoning proof-of-work, Nervos Network CKB stands firm, backing miners with unwavering authenticity and transparency." – @VoskCoin (58.6K followers · 26 September 2025 10:54 AM UTC) View original post What this means: This is bullish for CKB because it reinforces the project's security and decentralization ethos, appealing to a dedicated mining community and differentiating it from the prevailing shift to proof-of-stake.

 Conclusion